-Languages of Invisibility and Devaluation
+Languages of Invisibility, Devaluation, and Triumph

 A Dialogue with Alumnae Veronica Jackson and Andrea Douglas